Gablooblue/CPP-Projects/README.md

 Prints all prime numbers from 1-10,000

 ##Ordered Pair
-First exercise about OOP(Although it's not really OOP yet).
+First exercise about OOP.
 Gets all the possible pairs between two sets.